paradise-fi/RoFI/softwareComponents/taskDistribution/documentation.md

 These functions allow the user to retrieve a handle to their custom-defined ``DistributedFunction``.
 The handle is a functional object which can be invoked with the ``()`` operator.

+**IMPORTANT: The function handle should never be used outside of the leader module, as it can lead to unexpected and undefined behaviours within the task manager.**

 ##### Register Function

 ```c++